 With 850,000+ people living with dementia in the UK, and predictions that number will rise to 1 million by 2025, more families than ever before are supporting a loved one diagnosed with, or developing, a type of dementia.

-In this guide, Beth Britton – award-winning dementia campaigner, consultant, writer and blogger – provides you with the essential information and practical tips you need to help make the experience a little easier.
+In this guide, Beth Britton – award-winning dementia campaigner, consultant, Skills for Care Endorsed Training Provider, writer and blogger – provides you with the essential information and practical tips you need to help make the experience a little easier.

 Dementia is caused when the brain is damaged by diseases.
 It is progressive, meaning the symptoms will eventually get worse, and current treatments are limited and only suitable for certain types of dementia.
 The word is an umbrella term covering many different types of the condition – and while experts don’t have an exact figure of how many there are, it’s estimated to be over 100.